read_dump file Nstep field1 field2 ... keyword values ...

 Global information is first read from the dump file, namely timestep and box information.

-The dump file is scanned for a snapshot with a time stamp that matches the specified Nstep.
+The dump file is scanned for a snapshot with a timestamp that matches the specified Nstep.
 This means the LAMMPS timestep the dump file snapshot was written on for the native format.
-However, the xyz and molfile formats do not store the timestep.
+Note that the xyz and molfile formats do not store the timestep.
 For these formats, timesteps are numbered logically, in a sequential manner, starting from 0.
 Thus to access the 10th snapshot in an xyz or mofile formatted dump file, use Nstep = 9.

 The dimensions of the simulation box for the selected snapshot are also read; see the box keyword discussion below.
 For the native format, an error is generated if the snapshot is for a triclinic box and the current simulation box is orthogonal or vice versa.
 A warning will be generated if the snapshot box boundary conditions (periodic, shrink-wrapped, etc) do not match the current simulation boundary conditions, but the boundary condition information in the snapshot is otherwise ignored.
 See the “boundary” command for more details.